ZhangPeidong-Mack/PHBS_MLF_2019/README.md

 ## Applying KNN Model
 In this part we use the KNN method to predict trends of stock prices.
 Compared to other classifiers, KNN is a relatively simple method because it has less parameters.
 It is also easy to understand because we only use the concept of ‘distance’.
 However, its drawback is also very obvious: too much computational cost.
 So we have to find a good balance between accuracy and computational cost.

 To save computational cost, we use PCA method and set the component equivalent to 3.
-Just like in the SVM part, we randomly choose 1000 positive and 1000 negative data points as our dataset and split the dataset by 8:2.
+Just like in the SVM part, we randomly choose 1000 positive and 1000 negative data points as our new training set.
 We learn from 10 nearest neighbors, and the results show that KNN performs well:

-Training Accuracy |  Test Accuracy
+training Accuracy |  testing Accuracy
 ------------------|----------------
 0.689| 0.559